KelumKarinto/scale-bar-addition-tool/README.md

 # Scale Bar Addition Tool

-This tool allows you to add a scale bar to microscope images in the `.tif` format.
+This tool allows you to add a scale bar to microscope images in the `.tif` format (1920x1440).
 It is designed to work with the OLYMPUS IX71 microscope but can be adjusted to work with other models.

 ## Usage